ShadesAndGrays/SecureAITraining/README.md

   - Real-time monitoring of training progress
   - Listening to blockchain events (e.g., eligibility, model updates)
   - Fetching the global model CID from the blockchain
+  - Upload Model to IPFS
+  - Upload CID To blockchain jkj
 - **Python Client:**
   - Handles local AI model training on user data
   - Exposes a Flask server for the DApp to communicate with Python code, enabling seamless integration of data science workflows
+  - Send Local Model to Frontend

 ### 2. Python Server
 - **Role:** Coordinates federated learning tasks.
 The design aims to minimize reliance on a central server to maximize decentralization.